Review of The Fantastic Four

 However, after catching 2025’s Thunderbolts* just a few weeks ago, which I rather enjoyed, there may be a glimmer of hope after all.
 And with The Fantastic Four, Disney’s acquisition of 20th Century Fox means they can have a go at adapting the comic which started in 1961.

-Off the bat, the 60s (and 50s) provides a backdrop of production design for this version as the superhero quartet exist in a retro future akin to The Jetsons.
+Off the bat, the 60s (and 50s) provides a great backdrop of production design for this version as the superhero quartet exist in a retro future akin to The Jetsons.
 This combined with their origin story being told in flashback means there’s an efficiency to throwing us into an already established alternative world.

-A great cast sees Pedro Pascal as Reed Richards (Mister Fantastic), the genius leader of the group whose stretching abilities doesn’t always help him with the stresses with his wife.
+A great cast sees Pedro Pascal as Reed Richards (Mister Fantastic), the genius leader of the group whose stretching ability doesn’t always help him with the stresses with his wife.
 His partner is Vanessa Kirby as Sue Storm (Invisible Woman) who learns in the first scene she is pregnant and has to balance impending motherhood with her super powers.
-Ebon Moss-Bachrach stars as Ben Grimm - the rockman known as The Thing and Joseph Quinn rounds off the team as as Johnny Storm the fiery Human Torch.
+Ebon Moss-Bachrach stars as Ben Grimm - the rockman known as The Thing and Joseph Quinn rounds off the team as as Johnny Storm, the fiery Human Torch.

-Despite the positives, there is quite a lot included seen elsewhere in the MCU.
+Despite the positives, there is quite a lot included here that we've seen elsewhere in the MCU.
 Outside of the other F4 films there’s also a huge dose of The Incredibles - granted, itself originally inspired by the team.
 A couple of cosmic clashes, planet destroying giants and some sky beam antics (teleports) have an air of boring familiarity.

-The cast do well and have palpable chemistry on screen but the standout for me was Vanessa Kirby's Sue Storm.
-Mother and master of invisibility she maintained a great balance of strength and compassion.
+The cast do well and have palpable chemistry on screen, but the standout for me was Vanessa Kirby's Sue Storm.
+Mother and master of invisibility, she maintained a great balance of strength and compassion.
 The Thing felt a bit underused, with his catchphrase providing a number of comedy moments but some threads were left unresolved and, surprisingly, a little more action wouldn’t have gone amiss.

 Michael Giacchino (whose breakthrough film score was *looks down* The Incredibles, natch) has composed a brilliant retro score which is another highlight.
 Its mix of choir-focused vocals and epic fanfares create an emotional and optimistic score linking the retro visuals and music together well.